Read the article and fill in the blanks with the correct words from the word bank.

 The concept of the attention economy rests on a simple but profound premise: in an age of information abundance, human attention has become the scarcest and most valuable resource.
 Technology companies, media platforms and advertisers compete aggressively for a finite commodity that cannot be manufactured or expanded.
 The phrase was popularised by psychologist and Nobel laureate Herbert Simon, who observed in 1971 that information consumes the attention of its recipients and that a wealth of information creates a poverty of attention.
+Economists later extended this insight, arguing that time and cognitive focus are the true bottlenecks in modern information markets, not bandwidth or storage.

 The mechanisms by which platforms capture and retain attention have grown increasingly sophisticated.
 Variable reward schedules, borrowed from behavioural psychology research on gambling, underpin the design of social media feeds.
 Unpredictable rewards, such as an unexpected like or a surprising post, trigger dopamine release and compel continued engagement more effectively than predictable ones.
 This architecture is not accidental.
 Former employees of major tech companies have testified that engagement metrics, rather than user wellbeing, drive product decisions.
+Push notifications, autoplay features and algorithmically curated feeds are all calibrated to minimise the moments at which a user might choose to disengage, creating what critics describe as frictionless compulsion loops.

 1.According to Herbert Simon's 1971 observation, what is the consequence of an abundance of information?